Building a Machine Learning Development Environment

 2. Installing pip Package Manager

 There are several ways to install the Python packages needed for machine learning.
-You can use a scientific Python distribution like Anaconda (recommended for Windows operating systems), or you can use pip, Python’s own packaging tool.
-Here, we will use the pip command in the bash shell of Linux or macOS.
+You can use scientific Python distributions like Anaconda (recommended for Windows operating systems) or use pip, Python’s own packaging tool.
+Here, we’ll use the pip command in the bash shell on Linux or macOS.

 Check if pip is installed on your system with the following command: